 Lemon Hill Car Accident and Personal Injury Lawyer

-Lemon Hill is in an unincorporated area located southwest of Sacramento and south of Fruitridge Pocket.
-The latest population figures show that 13,128 people call Lemon Hill Home.
-Its popularity isn't surprising since it offers convenient access to both Highway 99 and U.S. 50 and is centrally located near shopping and attractions.
+Lemon Hill is in an unincorporated area southwest of Sacramento and south of Fruitridge Pocket.
+The latest population figures show that over 15,000 people call the Sacramento neighborhood Lemon Hill home.
+Its popularity isn't surprising since it offers convenient access to Highway 99 and U.S. 50 and is centrally located near shopping and attractions.

 After an accident, many people face not only physical but financial problems.
 Mounting medical costs and losing time at work can cause a strain on the family.
-Because of your situation, there are those who are willing to try and take advantage.
-This can be an insurance company making a low offer that won't cover your expenses, or the negligent driver refusing to take responsibility for their actions.
-This is where I step in as a Lemon Hill personal injury attorney.
+Because of your situation, some are willing to try and take advantage.
+This can be an insurance company making a low offer that won't cover your expenses or the negligent driver refusing to take responsibility for their actions.
+This is where we step in as a Lemon Hill personal injury attorney.

 Personal injuries are those that occur through negligence.
 In other words, the individual would not have suffered an injury if that other person or entity had used a standard of care that others would have.
-Personal injuries must include physical harm, but mental and emotional damage may be included.
+Personal injuries include physical harm, but mental and emotional damage may be included.
 Following are the different areas in which a personal injury may occur: